Maybe Accepting Guests

 Why I’m on Couchsurfing

-My flatmate is on couchsurfing - we sometimes had a couchsurfer staying with us.
-Now that she moved out temporarily it was about time that I signed up myself.
-My husband is in charge of presenting us on the cyclist host page warmshowers.org and I am taking over responsibility for inviting people and getting us a couch on this platform.
+My former flatmate is on couchsurfing - we sometimes had a couchsurfer staying with us.
+Now that she moved away, it was about time that I signed up myself.
+My boyfriend is in charge of presenting us on the cyclist-hosting-network warmshowers.org and I am taking over responsibility for inviting people and getting us a couch on this platform.
 We live in Sweden, an expensive country, so why should not a lonely traveler find refuge in our guest room?

 I really like sports.
 I started of with Modern Pentathlon but see myself more as a triathlete nowadays even though I am not strictly doing any triathlons now.
 But I swim, run and bike a couple of times every week.
 I try to cross-country ski, even if little children are faster than me.
 I annoy everyone with my talk about the benefits of yoga whenever they tell me about their health problems.
 Behind my house (not really my and not rally an own house, but still), there is a nice forest where I like to take walks and pick mushrooms - a new hobby since this autumn (still alive, no mix-up with the species, yet) and take pictures of the aurora.